zachspar/parquet-py/README.md

 ## Features

 - **Convert Parquet to CSV**: Convert your Parquet files into CSV format for easy viewing and processing in spreadsheet applications.
-- **Convert Parquet to JSON**: Easily convert your Parquet files into a JSON string format for quick inspection or processing.
+- **Convert Parquet to JSON / JSON Lines**: Easily convert your Parquet files into a JSON Array or JSON Lines format for quick inspection or processing.
 - **Iterable Parquet Rows**: Access Parquet file rows through an iterator, allowing for efficient row-by-row processing without loading the entire file into memory.
 - **Convert Parquet to Python List**: Transform your Parquet files into Python lists, where each row is represented as a dictionary within the list.